 That is, unless your IT team did things the right way.

 Backup and Recovery to the Rescue

-Unfortunately, too many businesses find out that they are either not performing regular backups of their data or that their solution is not configured properly.
+Unfortunately, too many businesses find out either that they are not performing regular backups of their data or that their solution is not configured properly.

 Monitoring for Malware

 Another layer of protection from ransomware and other types of malware is monitoring your systems.
 Anti-malware solutions scan files for known malware and behavior patterns in different types of malware such as ransomware.
-When set up properly, these can help eliminate some of the digital threats.
+When set up properly, these can help eliminate some digital threats.

 Other security solutions also scan your computers and network resources for specific file types and behaviors that resemble ransomware.
 Email security solutions and other detection solutions may pick up on a ransomware attack before any computers are infected.
 Again, any technical solutions you put in place to thwart ransomware attacks will only work if they are configured, updated, and managed properly.

 One of the best methods of identifying potential attacks is to effectively train your staffers not only how to spot a threat, but also what to do when they find something suspicious.
 Though they may not stop all attacks, having someone report a possible threat early will certainly help control the damage.